A simple step with big rewards

 - At least 5 native prairie species of grasses or sedges and 12 native prairie wildflower species present

-- Not be in use as pasture (annually hayed tracts may still qualify)
+- Cannot be grazed (annually hayed tracts may still qualify)

 - Be at least 5 acres (smaller tracts with important rare species habitat or other significant prairie features may still qualify)

-After a landowner has submitted an application, the local County Assessor will contact a DNR representative who will visit the property to evaluate and certify qualifying acres.
+After a landowner has applied, a DNR prairie specialist will visit the property to evaluate and certify qualifying acres.
+The application is then sent to the local County Assessor for enrollment.

 How does this reduce property taxes?